duongpham17/autoclicker-application-window/README.md

 5. packaged & wont open, try npm run dev, if the app opens its listening on localhost:XXXX, ensure file path is correct.
 Revert back to issue 1. if needed.

-6. Package.json file may require a "homapage": "./", while your there check main is also correct, "public/electron.js"
+6. Package.json file may require a "homepage": "./", while your there check main is also correct, "public/electron.js"

 7. Made 2 files one for production and development in electron.js and swtich between the two less prone to bugs but more annoying.